 In this example, AP MLD has three affiliated APs: AP 1 operates on 2.4 GHz band, AP 2 operates on 5 GHz band, and AP 3 operates on 6 GHz band.
 Non-AP STA 1 affiliated with the non-AP MLD sends a TWT element in a TWT setup frame to AP 1 affiliated with the AP MLD.
-The TWT element sent by non-AP STA 1 indicates the links of AP 1, AP 2, and AP 3 to request three links to be setup TWT agreements (one link between AP 1 and non-AP STA 1, one link between AP 2 and non-AP STA 2, and one link between AP 3 and non-AP STA 3), and is with a value of Request TWT in the TWT Command field and with the TWT Request field equal to 1.
-AP 1 affiliated with the AP MLD sends a TWT element in a TWT setup frame to non-AP STA 1 affiliated with the non-AP MLD and the TWT element sent by AP 1 indicates the links of AP 1, AP 2, and AP 3 with a value of Accept TWT in the TWT Command field and with the TWT Request field equal to 0.
-After successful TWT agrements setup on three links, these three links share the same TWT SP (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).
+The TWT element sent by non-AP STA 1 indicates the links of AP 1, AP 2, and AP 3 to request three links on which to setup TWT agreements (one link between AP 1 and non-AP STA 1, one link between AP 2 and non-AP STA 2, and one link between AP 3 and non-AP STA 3), and is with a value of Request TWT in the TWT Command field and with the TWT Request field equal to 1.
+Moreover, the TWT element indicates a Target Wake Time value of T1 and Nominal Minimum TWT Wake Duration of T. AP 1 affiliated with the AP MLD sends a TWT element in a TWT setup frame to non-AP STA 1 affiliated with the non-AP MLD and the TWT element sent by AP 1 indicates the links of AP 1, AP 2, and AP 3 with a value of Accept TWT in the TWT Command field and with the TWT Request field equal to 0.
+After successful TWT agrements setup on three links, three TWT SPs with the same TWT parameters exist on these three links (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).
+An example of how these TWT SPs on the three links occur in time is shown in Figure 35-x-b (Example of negotiated TWT SPs occurrence in time).
+The Target Wake Time of the TWT element and the TSF time of AP1 (TSF1) as reference are used to calculate the starting time of subsequent TWT SPs on the three links so that their start times are aligned and have the same duration.

+Figure 35-x-b – Example of negotiated TWT SPs occurrence in time

+In another instance, non-AP STA 1 affiliated with the non-AP MLD sends three TWT elements in a TWT setup frame to AP 1 affiliated with the AP MLD.
+These three TWT elements sent by non-AP STA 1 indicate the links of AP 1, AP 2, and AP 3 to request three links to be setup TWT agreements, respectively, have different parameters, such as target wake up time, and all are with a value of Request TWT in the TWT Command field and with the TWT Request field equal to 1.
+AP 1 affiliated with the AP MLD sends three TWT elements in a TWT setup frame to non-AP STA 1 affiliated with the non-AP MLD and these three TWT elements sent by AP 1 indicate the links of AP 1, AP 2, and AP 3 respectively; and they are all with a value of Accept TWT in the TWT Command field and with the TWT Request field equal to 0.
+After successful TWT agreements setup on the three links, three TWT SPs with different TWT parameters exist on these three links(link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).